Keyboard shortcuts

 StoreDescription

-NativeEach quantized value stored directly in memory.
+NativeEach quantized value is stored directly in a native format, which doesn't require packing and unpacking.

 Native storage is not supported for sub-byte quantization values.